NordicHPC/dusage/README.md

 # dusage

 Show disk usage and quota on a cluster.
-Supports BeeGFS and Lustre but is probably still too hard-coded for "our" clusters and path locations.
+Supports BeeGFS and Lustre.

 ![screenshot](img/screenshot.png)